Release Notes for Couchbase Autonomous Operator 2.7

 +

-Autonomous Operator 2.6 release is primarily focused on platform updates, feature parity with Couchbase Server, improvements to Pod Management and Security, as well as a number of minor fixes.
+Autonomous Operator 2.7 release provides full support for Couchbase Server 7.6, and several improvements to Pod Scheduling and Networking, as well as a number of minor fixes.

 Take a look at the What’s New page for a list of new features and improvements that are available in this release.